-He’s been published five times in Barron’s, the well-respected financial journal, on topics including American migration to other nations in an article titled, A New Life in Panama?, and republished with their permission here at the site.
-That article was updated in 2011 at Barron’s as The Great Escape.
+He’s been published five times in Barron’s, the well-respected financial journal, on topics including American migration to other nations.
 In addition, Bob has been interviewed by Erin Burnett on CNBC’s “Street Signs” financial program.
 Finally, Bob has also have written at the Wall Street site, Minyanville, on several occasions, as well as at Business Insider, the Asia Times, and others.

 During the Panama Relocation Tours, when he has time, Bob meets with the group to discuss life in Panama City.
 He is a wealth of information!

-We were honored when he recommended Panama Relocation Tours to his member.
+We were honored when he recommended Panama Relocation Tours to his members.
 See the article here:

 A Panama tour for your consideration by Bob Adams